NIFTy-PPL/NIFTy/docs/source/code.rst

 NIFTy also provides a library of more sophisticated models which are used for more specific inference problems.
 Currently these are:

-- :class:'AmplitudeModel', which returns a smooth power spectrum.
+- :class:`AmplitudeModel`, which returns a smooth power spectrum.
-- :class:'PointModel', which models point sources which follow a inverse gamma distribution.
+- :class:`PointModel`, which models point sources which follow a inverse gamma distribution.
-- :class:'SmoothSkyModel', which models a diffuse lognormal field.
+- :class:`SmoothSkyModel`, which models a diffuse lognormal field.
 It takes an amplitude model to specify the correlation structure of the field.